ardieb/rmath/README.md

 # Rust Quantitative Analysis Library
 I got bored and so I started implementing autograd features for rust including polynomial evaluation, error functions and normal distributions.
 ## Purpose
 The goal is to implement multiple pricing models for various niche markets.
-This incldues all forms of derivatives, options, futures, warrant bonds, convertibles, crypto derivatives, etc...
+This includes all forms of derivatives, options, futures, warrant bonds, convertibles, crypto derivatives, etc...
 ## Principles
 - Interfaces should be simple.
 - Models should be universal and interchangable.